 is to revolutionize discovery of scientific knowledge.
 We are building a visual interface that dramatically increases the visibility of research findings for science and society alike.
-We are a non-profit organization and we believe that a better way to explore and discover scientific knowledge will benefit us all.
+We are a charitable non-profit organization and we believe that a better way to explore and discover scientific knowledge will benefit us all.

-Get an overview of a research topic: knowledge maps provide an instant overview of a topic by showing the main areas at a glance, and papers related to each area.
+Get an overview of a research topic: knowledge maps provide an instant overview of a topic by showing the main areas at a glance, and documents related to each area.
 This makes it possible to easily identify useful, pertinent information.

-Separate the wheat from the chaff: we cluster similar papers together.
+Separate the wheat from the chaff: we cluster similar documents together.
 This makes it easier to identify relevant content when you are searching for an ambiguous term, or when you would like to identify content from a single discipline in a multidisciplinary field.

 Identify relevant concepts: one of the most difficult tasks when you are new in a research field is to learn the “language” of the field.
 Open Knowledge Maps makes it easier for you by labeling research areas with relevant concepts.